-- 1 1/4 cups all-purpose flour (160 grams)
+- 1 1/4 cups (160 grams) all-purpose flour

-- 3/4 cup buckwheat flour (85 grams)
+- 3/4 cup (85 grams) buckwheat flour

 - 1/2 teaspoon kosher salt

-- 1 cup unsalted butter, softened (226 grams, 2 sticks)
+- 1 cup (226 grams, 2 sticks) unsalted butter, softened

-- 2/3 cup sugar (135 grams)
+- 2/3 cup (135 grams) sugar

-- 1/3 cup cocoa nibs (40 grams)
+- 1/3 cup (40 grams) cocoa nibs

 - 1 1/2 teaspoons vanilla extract

-Add the all-purpose and buckwheat flours and salt to a medium bowl and whisk together.
+- Add the all-purpose and buckwheat flours and salt to a medium bowl and whisk together.

-In the bowl of a stand mixer, add the butter and sugar and beat on medium speed for about a minute.
+- In the bowl of a stand mixer, add the butter and sugar and beat on medium speed for about a minute.
 Stop it when it looks smooth and creamy (this is a shorter creaming process than many cookies, but it works here).
 Add the nibs and vanilla and mix, and then add the flours and mix just until no more dry bits remain.

-Form into a 12x2-inch log and wrap tightly in plastic wrap.
+- Form into a 12x2-inch log and wrap tightly in plastic wrap.
 Refrigerate overnight (or for at least 2 hours, but longer is better).

 - Preheat oven to 350°F and line two baking sheets with parchment paper.

-Remove the dough from the refrigerator, unwrap it, and slice it with a sharp knife into 1/4-inch thick slices.
+- Remove the dough from the refrigerator, unwrap it, and slice it with a sharp knife into 1/4-inch thick slices.
 Place the cookies on the prepared baking sheet, allowing at least 1 1/2 inches between them.

-Bake, one sheet at a time, until the cookies are beginning to color around the edges, about 12-14 minutes.
+- Bake, one sheet at a time, until the cookies are beginning to color around the edges, about 12-14 minutes.
 Cool the cookies completely on the pan (or slide the cookies on the parchment paper onto a cooling rack to free up the pan).
 The cookies are good right after they're baked, but they're even better (with more chocolate flavor and a lovely sandy texture) a day or two later.
 They keep well stored in an airtight for at least two weeks.